 Colour really matters when being viewed on television.
 Get to know what colours work for your skin tone.
 You don’t want to wear pale colour clothes that make you appear to look washed out.
 You also need to consider the studio backdrop as well.

-Be aware of green and blue screens in studios, so don’t wear any items of clothing that matches these backdrops or else your body might disappear!
+Be aware of green and blue screens in studios, so don’t wear any items of clothing that match these backdrops or else your body might disappear!

-Knowing how to dress for television interviews can really set how you and your organisation are perceived by the public, so dress appropriately.
+Knowing how to dress for TV interviews can really set how you and your organisation are perceived by the public, so dress appropriately.